stevenez95/jsql/Examples-of-SQL-building.md

 ###Replacing String values

 Somebody wanted to publish some SQLs but wanted to scramble all concrete values.
-So here is a litte example of how to achieve this.
+So here is a little example of how to achieve this.
 In short a visitor scans through the complete tree, finds all **StringValues** and replaces the current value with **XXXX**.
 Using the new Adaptorclasses of JSqlParser 0.9 this could be achieved without using the Deparser.